Harryman/rwot7/draft-documents/peer-to-peer-degrees-of-trust.md

 addition to a careful analysis of the strengths and weaknesses of each metric.
 Game-theoretic analyses, models, and simulations are welcomed.
 We are interested in how this framework might be combined with other techniques to create real-world reputation systems.
-And finally, we are interested in further consideration of the human, social implications of the ideas presented.
+Finally, we are interested in further consideration of the human, social implications of the ideas presented.